 The Australian R&D Tax Incentive is open to companies in every sector, but most claims cluster into eight activity types.
 Eligibility is determined by the work, not the industry.
-To qualify, your company must conduct experimental activities with a genuine technical uncertainty, follow a systematic progression of work under s.355-25 of the ITAA 1997, spend at least $20,000 in eligible expenditure, and register with AusIndustry within 10 months of the end of your income year.
+To qualify, your company must conduct experimental activities with genuine technical uncertainty, follow a systematic progression of work under section 355-25 of the ITAA 1997, spend at least $20,000 in eligible expenditure, and register with AusIndustry within 10 months of the end of your income year.

 The Australian R&D Tax Incentive (R&DTI) is often associated with cutting-edge innovation.
 In practice, claims tend to come from a fairly consistent set of industries and activity types.